 Iran, the Caucasus (~60% of Ossetian males), ~10% of Jewish males, Turkey and Pakistan

-G was one of the "F-scale" haplogroups "injected" into the (R1b and I) populations of Old Europe during the Neolithic expansion of peoples from the Near East about 10Kyr.
+G was one of the "F-scale" haplogroups injected into the (R1b and I) populations of Old Europe, during the Neolithic expansion of peoples from the Near East - about 10Kyr ago.

 The sub-clades of G are:

 origin: 5Kyr in Iran

 current populations: Iran, Turkey, Kazakhstan and the southern and Northern Caucasus

 G1 is relatively rare in Europe.

 current populations: Caucasus, Eastern Europe and Ashkenazi Jews

 current populations: Southwest and southern Asia, Corsica and Sardinia

 , the Iceman preserved for over 5Kyr in the icy Italian Alps, belongs to G2a1b.